Alexsogge/MasterProject/documentation/sensor_recording.md

 No operations -> less power consumption.
 But what does this mean for our batching?

 Fortunately the sensor batching does not hold a wake-lock which allows the AP to enter the suspend mode, which get us to our lovely power savings.
 Furthermore the FIFO is still capable to store new sensor events (I mean I think so).
 To our bad luck, the acceleration sensor which we use is a __non-wake-up__ sensor.
-This means it can't enforce the AP to wake up if the report delay is exceeded.
+This means it can't enforce the AP to wake up if the report latency is exceeded.
 Therefore the FIFO will start to override old values if its get full.
 Again information loss.

 We need a mechanism to wake up the AP when our FIFO gets full.